 All faculty members have completed doctoral studies and have significant research experience in their respective fields.
 Lectures are accompanied with one-week rotations of lab time.
 Courses are taught through a combination of in-class lectures, and small group laboratory and tutorial sessions.
 State-of-the-art technology allows students to access course information and summaries online.

-Student learning is greatly enhanced with labs, which is why all Bioscience courses taught in the various programs in The School of Health Sciences allocate ¼ of each four-credit course to lab time.
+Student learning is greatly enhanced with labs, which is why Bioscience courses taught in The School of Health Sciences allocate a significant portion of courses to lab time.

 These programs include: